 Government News Network, press release,

-According to Mike O'Brien, the UK is not only the leader in marine energy but also the most appropriate to locate and develop these technologies place.
-Government support in place is indicated to maintain this strategic position while promoting clean and sustainable energy.
-Martin Wright, Director of MCTL has stated very happy with the granted funds, since the project is at the critical stage of the pre-marketing and launch this initiative a positive message
+According to Mike O'Brien, the UK is not only the leader in marine energy but also the most appropriate place to locate and develop these technologies.
+The government support put in place is designed to maintain this strategic position while promoting clean and sustainable energy.
+Martin Wright, Director of MCTL was very pleased with the funds granted, as the project is at the critical stage of pre-commercialization and this initiative is sending a positive message